antarctica/bas-style-kit-pug-templates/README.md

 request feedback.
 This forms part of the 'standard header' of cookie banner, navbar and site development phase banner.

 In these templates, the `bsk_attributes.site_development_phase` variable is used to specify the current phase for a website or application.
-When using the [bsk--standard](#layoutsbas-style-kitbsk-standardpug) layout a banner will be shown automatically based on this variable.
+When using the [bsk--standard](#layoutsbas-style-kitbsk-standardpug) layout, a banner will be shown automatically based on this variable.

 To disable this banner, set the `bsk_attributes.site_development_phase` variable to `live-stable`.
 This isn't a real phase but separates a newly released website or application from something more mature.

+#### Experimental development phase

 Alternatively, the `bsk_attributes.site_development_phase` variable can be set to `experimental` to indicate where an website or application is used for staging or other development/testing activities.